SBRCNottingham/gsmodutils/README.rst

     docker build . -t gsmoduitls

-This will create a gsmodutils docker image that can be resused for prjects.
+This will create a gsmodutils docker image that can be reused for projects.

 Usage
 -----